mitchellwaite/XellLaunch2/README.md

 - Visual Studio 2010
 - Xbox 360 SDK

 Clone the repository, open the `.sln`, and hit build.
-XellLaunch2.xex should be produced.
+XellLaunch2.xex (for devkits and the like) and XellLaunch2_retail.xex (for retail systems, no restrictions) will be produced.

 ## Future items to work on